linkeddatacenter/kees/README.md

 The steps 2 and 3 can be iterated.

+The plans depend from each other.
+Dependecis can be explicitelly defined using the kees:requieres properties in plans or implicitelly defining an rdf list of plans referenced by the kees:planSequence in a kees:Knowledgbase resource.
+A knowledge base can enter the teaching window only when all plans requirement are satisfied.

-This sequence is called **KEES workflow** and it is a continuous integration process that starts on user request, scheduled time or after triggering an event (e.g. a dataset change).
+The sequence of plan execution is called **KEES workflow** and it is a continuous integration process that starts on a triggered event (e.g change in source data, a user request or a scheduled job) on knowledge base that is in the teaching windows.

 ### The Target graph